If you’re the type of traveler who enjoys the “getting there” part of traveling just as much as the actual destination, this guide is for you.

 - Browse the enormous Santa Claus Christmas Store.
 They have thousands of ornaments to choose from, as well as home decor items, holiday lights, and you can even pick up a Santa Claus, Indiana, postcard.
 Pick out the perfect ornament and get it personalized for free!
 Decorate your Christmas tree for years to come with a souvenir from your visit in a one-of-a-kind town.

 - The shopping doesn’t end there.
-Other shopping spots include Evergreen Boutique & Christmas Shop, Santa’s TOYS, and Mistletoe Antiques & Collectibles.
+Other shopping spots include Evergreen Boutique & Christmas Shop and Santa’s TOYS.

 - Pumpkins and More Farm Market provides some of the best fresh produce as well as other goodies including jams and jellies, home decor, and seasonal potted plants.
 Remember your stop in Santa Claus, Indiana, with a locally produced souvenir.